The following are the words Grace Ann shared with her church nearly 25 years after she placed her daughter for adoption.

 “When I asked for a few minutes to share some personal things in a public way, I wasn’t aware that Jim’s sermon topic for today was sexuality.
 But because I feel God’s leading to be vulnerable with you, I am trusting His timing.
 I have a little recovery thing that says, “We can accept love from others when we get rid of the mask of perfection we hide behind and forgive ourselves for being human.”
 These last two years I have become aware of how heavy my mask of perfection is.
 I’ve worn it for the past 25 years.
 I’ve been a member of this church for over 20 years.
 I know and am known by many of you to the extent that we have allowed each other to be known.

 But, God has been doing a great healing in my body, my mind and my spirit, and the mask no longer serves me and I no longer need it.
 I finally forgive myself for being human, for making costly consequential mistakes and poor choices.
 But I now know that I am not a mistake.
 Twenty–five years ago this October I gave birth to a beautiful, healthy baby girl.
 I wasn’t married and my college boyfriend abandoned the relationship when I wouldn’t have an abortion.
 I contemplated suicide as a way out of the pain, but I didn’t attempt it because of my understanding of God and who He is.
-I had no support system that would allow me to keep my baby, so I chose to place her for adoption.
+I had no support system that would allow me to keep my baby, so I looked into abortion alternatives and chose to place her for adoption.

 For a fleeting moment on a New Year’s Eve, I chose to go against my value system and the cost has hurt me for years and years.
 Only my parents, brother, sisters and later may husband, knew this secret.
 I had learned the “no talk” rule earlier in my life and continued to practice it to keep from feeling the loss.